mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 Chicago Cultural Center
 ```````````````````````

-The Settler Colonial City Project [#SCCP]_, in partnership with the American
+The Settler Colonial City Project (SCCP) [#SCCP]_, in partnership with the
-Indian Center of Chicago (AIC) [#AIC]_, contributed to the 2019 Chicago
+American Indian Center of Chicago (AIC) [#AIC]_, were contributors to the 2019
-Architecture Biennial, held at the Chicago Cultural Center.
-They were
+Chicago Architecture Biennial held at the Chicago Cultural Center.
+The SCCP was
 commissioned to attempt the insurmountable task of "decolonizing the Chicago
 Cultural Center."
 As part of this project the AIC drafted a land
 acknowledgement.
 The preface to the acknowledge provides some context for this